skywind3000/vim-auto-popmenu/README.md

 In these circumstances, vim's built-in completion system is good enough for you, it can collect keywords from buffers and dictionary or ctag files, but requires you to press `<c-n>` or `<c-x><c-k>` manually.

-This tiny little script will help you to popup the completion menu when you have entered 1 or 2 alphabets and provide you exactly the same experience like `YouCompleteMe`:
+This tiny little script will help you to trigger the completion menu when you have entered 1 or 2 alphabets and provide you exactly the same experience like `YouCompleteMe`:

 ![](images/demo.gif)